 In July 2013, Wilsons were named Britain’s best butchers.
 This really was the best accolade the shop could get and Andrew and John were so proud that they were able to take their Mum and Dad with them to Birmingham for the presentation evening.

 After being asked to supply pies at Headingley Stadium, during Leeds Rhinos games, Wilsons bought a pie van for the job.
 This was also used to supply workers at businesses in East Leeds with pies and sandwiches.
 This new part of the business became so popular that now wilsons have over 7 vans doing rounds in different areas of Leeds.

 Today, the next generation of the Green family are well and truly involved in the business, John’s son Adam manages the company’s pie production factory while John’s daughter Francine manages the office at the Crossgates shop.
 Andrew’s son Chris run the Normanton pie van operation, while Andrew’s daughter Sarah helps in the office.
 The sixth generation have arrived!

-Wilsons have been members of the industry-leading Guild of Q Butchers since 1988.
+Wilsons had been members of the industry-leading Guild of Q Butchers since 1988.
 The Guild is an association of independent meat retailers committed to offering top quality meat and meat-related products, with customer service to match.
 High standards of hygiene, food safety and risk assessment are essential criteria for membership, with independent audits carried out at all member shops.
 Wilsons ceased their membership of the guild at the end of 2019